fmeef/Ballmerlabs-ICARUS-website/README.md

-## Future website for Ballmerlabs clearnet site and ICARUSnet site in
+## Ballmerlabs Main Site
-  Hyperboria.
+Future website for Ballmerlabs clearnet site and ICARUSnet site in Hyperboria.